 - Sized to fit most faces

 - Pricier than the other sunglasses in our list

 Best for Trail Running

-These smooth shades don’t only look the part, but they’re seriously tough – so much so, that they exceed even military ballistics impact standards.
+These smooth shades don’t only look the part – they’re seriously tough.
+So much so, that they exceed even military ballistics impact standards.
 There’s no need to worry about flying pebbles or stray branches on the trail.
 Your eyes will be incredibly safe behind these lenses.

 Don’t even worry about dropping them on the trail or accidentally stepping on them.
 The I-Form frame is patented and bends, twists, and generally avoids breakage far better than most.

 They’d be worth the buy even at a higher price, so if you’re a trail runner, we heartily recommend these.

 - Extremely tough and can handle every situation